Snoring & Sleep Apnea Dentist

 We can better understand sleep apnea by dividing it into two main types:

-• Obstructive Sleep Apnea: This is the most common form of sleep apnea, and is due to blocked airflow during sleep.
-Typically, the soft tissue at the back of the throat will collapse during sleep, though there are many other factors, such as obesity, which can contribute as well.
+- Obstructive Sleep Apnea: This is the most common form of sleep apnea, characterized by blocked airflow during sleep.
+Typically, the soft tissue at the back of the throat collapses during sleep, although other factors, such as obesity, can also contribute.

 Who Struggles With Sleep Apnea?